-- Perform A/B testing and identify which timeframe works best with your audience.
+- Perform A/B testing and identify which timeframe works best for your audience.

 - Do NOT send emails first thing in the morning because that’s when the inboxes are crowded the most.

-- Imagine what your audience’s day look like and ask yourself questions like, “What are they doing in the morning, afternoon, evening?”, “Are they night owls or early risers?”, etc… Answering such questions will help you figure out the best time to reach them.
+- Imagine what your audience’s day looks like and ask yourself questions like, “What are they doing in the morning, afternoon, and evening?”, “Are they night owls or early risers?”, etc… Answering such questions will help you figure out the best time to reach them.

 - Simply ask your subscribers the best time to reach them and how often would they like to hear from you.

 - Create a poll for your subscribers to pick a time & choose the frequency of emails.